 The type of Field Practicum Supervisor who is responsible for meeting with the student a minimum of one hour per week, assists the student in incorporating academic studies into Field Practicum experiences, completes necessary paperwork, and is responsible for the student's suggested grade.
-Educational Supervisors must attend the Field Practicum Supervisor Training prior to supervising a student for the first time.
+Educational Supervisors must attend the Field Practicum Supervisor Training and complete the Field Practicum Supervisor Application prior to supervising a student for the first time.

-Students must meet with their identified Educational Supervisor for a minimum of one hour per week throughout their practicum in order for their hours to count.
-If the Educational Supervisor is unavailable for the scheduled weekly supervision at any point during the student's practicum, and there is no other qualified social worker available at the agency, the student should contact their Field Practicum Faculty Liaison for supervision.
+Students must meet with their identified Educational Supervisor for a minimum of one hour per week throughout their placement in order for their hours to count.
+If the Educational Supervisor is unavailable for the scheduled weekly supervision at any point during the student's placement, and there is no other qualified social worker available at the agency, the student should contact their Field Practicum Faculty Liaison for supervision.